a1xon/machineMule/README.md

 # machineMule
-Controll Software for the famous machineMule
+Control Software for the famous Machine Mule